 Cheekwood Estate & Gardens

-While it may not sound entirely kid friendly, it certainly is, as children can run through the grass, see model trains, take a sculpture tour, and even try a scavenger hunt provided by the gardens.
+While it may not sound entirely kid-friendly, it certainly is, as children can run through the grass, see model trains, take a sculpture tour, and even try a scavenger hunt provided by the gardens.
 There are seasonal exhibits and festivals making it a delightful destination any time of year.

 Andrew Jackson’s Hermitage

-The Hermitage also shares the story of the slaves who lived on the property through personal narratives because they believe their stories need to be heard.
+The Hermitage also shares the story of the slaves who lived on the property through personal narratives because their stories need to be heard.
 It is extremely well done and worth a visit for kids of all ages.

 Belle Meade Plantation

 Today, tours are led by guides in period costumes and finish with a wine tasting from the Belle Meade winery.
 Kids can purchase a plantation backpack filled with a treasure map and key to keep them engaged throughout the tour.
-A beautiful property everyone can enjoy.
+The plantation is a beautiful, kid-friendly Nashville property everyone can enjoy.

 The Bodyquest area will have kids learning about body functions in a way that’s entertaining and educational.
 Space Chase is all about the solar system and includes a moon walk experience where kids are fitted with harnesses and lifted up in the air to feel like they’re walking on the moon!

 Frothy Monkey – this coffeehouse has several locations and serves breakfast, lunch, and dinner.
 We tried breakfast and were not disappointed by the sausage and gravy or customized oatmeal.
 Everything on the menu looks delicious!